push-based/awesome-web-performance-snippets/snippets/check-first-and-third-party-script-timings/Readme.md

 ### Console Tab Snippet

-Copy this code snippet into the DevTools console Tab to use it.

 <details>

-<summary>Console Tab Snippet</summary>
+<summary>Copy this code snippet into the DevTools console Tab to use it</summary>

 ```javascript